Metropolitanate of Montenegro and the Littoral: Metropolitanate of Montenegro and the Littoral

-During the Second World War, Yugoslavia was occupied by Axis powers in 1941, and the territory of Montenegro was organized as the Italian governorate of Montenegro (1941–1943), followed by the German occupation of Montenegro (1943–1944).
-The Metropolitanate was affected severely during the occupation, and more than hundred priests and other clergymen from the territory of Montenegro lost their lives during the war.
+During the World War II, Yugoslavia was occupied by Axis powers in 1941, and the territory of Montenegro was organized as the Italian governorate of Montenegro (1941–1943), followed by the German occupation of Montenegro (1943–1944).
+The metropolitanate was affected severely during the occupation, and more than hundred priests and other clergymen from the territory of Montenegro lost their lives during the war.
 During that time, Montenegrin fascist Sekula Drljević tried to create an independent Kingdom of Montenegro, as a satellite state of Fascist Italy and Nazi Germany, but that project failed because of the lack of support among people.
-His attempt was challenged by the 13 July Uprising in 1941, which had support from both sides of the political spectrum.
-Metropolitan Joanikije Lipovac co-operated closely with several right-wing movements, and also tried to mediate with local Italian and German officials in occupied Montenegro, thus provoking animosity of the left-wing Yugoslav Partisans.
-In 1944, when Yugoslav Communists took the power, he had to flee, but was arrested and executed without trial in 1945.
-In 2001, he was sanctified as a hieromartyr by the Serbian Orthodox church.
+His attempt was challenged by the uprising in 1941, which had support from both sides of the political spectrum.
+Metropolitan Joanikije Lipovac co-operated closely with several right-wing movements and also tried to mediate with local Italian and German officials in occupied Montenegro, thus provoking animosity of the left-wing Yugoslav Partisans.
+In 1944, when Yugoslav Communists took the power, he had to flee but was arrested and executed without trial in 1945.
+In 2001, he was sanctified as a hieromartyr by the Serbian Orthodox Church.

-Under the Yugoslav Communist rule (1944–1989), the Metropolitanate suffered constant repression at the hands of the new regime.
-Persecution was particularly severe during the first years of Communist rule (1944–1948) The new regime exerted direct pressure on the clergy in order to crush all forms of anti-communist opposition.
-In the same tame, many church properties were confiscated, some under the provisions of new laws, while other were taken illegally and forcefully.
+Under the Yugoslav Communist rule (1944–1989), the metropolitanate suffered constant repression at the hands of the new regime.
+Persecution was particularly severe during the first years of Communist rule.
+The new regime exerted direct pressure on the clergy in order to crush all forms of anti-communist opposition.
+Many church properties were confiscated, some under the provisions of new legislation, while other were taken illegally and forcefully.
 Several churches and even some minor monasteries were closed, and their buildings turned into police stations and warehouses.
-In the same time, new Montenegrin nation was proclaimed, as distinctive and separate from Serbian nation.
-In 1954, Metropolitan Arsenije Bradvarević (1947–1960) was arrested, tried and sentenced as an enemy of the communist regime.
+At the same time, policy of Montnenegrin ethnic identity, as distinctive and separate from Serbs, was pursued.
+In 1954, Metropolitan Arsenije Bradvarević (1947–1960) was arrested, tried, and sentenced as an enemy of the communist regime.
 He was imprisoned from 1954 to 1958, and then kept under house arrest until 1960.
 He was succeeded by Metropolitan Danilo Dajković (1961–1990), whose activities were also monitored closely by state authorities.
-In 1970–1972, the communist regime destroyed the Lovćen Church, dedicated to Saint Petar of Cetinje, and desecrated the tomb of metropolitan Petar II Petrović-Njegoš, who was buried there, replacing the church with a secular mausoleum.
+In 1970–1972, the communist regime destroyed the Lovćen Church, dedicated to Saint Peter of Cetinje, and desecrated the tomb of metropolitan Petar II Petrović-Njegoš, who was buried there, replacing the church with a secular mausoleum.